idaholab/moose/framework/doc/content/source/userobject/LayeredAverage.md

 ## How to define the layers

 The layer definition is handled by the `LayeredBase` class.
 It is summarized here.
-One or multiple layers are defined by their direction (normal or axis), their number and their thicknesses.
+One, or multiple, layers are defined by their direction (normal or axis), their number, and their thicknesses.

-The direction of the layers currently may only be along the three Cartesian axis, and can be set using the [!param](/UserObjects/LayeredAverage/direction) parameter.
+The direction of the layers currently may only be along the three Cartesian axes, and can be set using the [!param](/UserObjects/LayeredAverage/direction) parameter.

 The number of layers is set using the [!param](/UserObjects/LayeredAverage/num_layers) parameter,